FAQ

 Section titled “Getting started”What is the Luma Agents API?

-A REST API for generating and editing images with Luma’s uni-1 model.
-A single endpoint, POST /v1/generations, handles both text-to-image and image-to-image.
-Submit a job, poll GET /v1/generations/{id}, then download the image from the presigned URL.
+A REST API for generating and editing images and videos with Luma’s models — uni-1 and uni-1-max for images, ray-3.2 for video.
+A single endpoint, POST /v1/generations, handles image generation, image editing, video generation / extension, video editing, and video reframing.
+Submit a job, poll GET /v1/generations/{id}, then download the image or video from the presigned URL.
 See the Quickstart for an end-to-end example.

 What is uni-1?